rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 9. In the **Image** section, select an image for the server.

-    **Note**: To avoid performance degradation, run the CentOS&reg; 6.5 image only on a Linux&reg; Kernel release of 3.10 or higher.
+    **Note**: To avoid performance degradation, run the CentOS&reg; 6.5 image only on a Linux&reg; kernel release of 3.10 or later.

 10. In the **Flavor** section, choose the appropriate configuration for your workload.

-     **Note**: All OnMetal flavors include dual-bonded 10Gbe Network Interface Card (NIC) interfaces that enable the image operating system (OS) to share Public and Service network access redundantly in case one of the connections goes down.
+     **Note**: All OnMetal flavors include dual-bonded 10GbE Network Interface Card (NIC) interfaces that enable the image operating system (OS) to share public and service network access redundantly in case one of the connections goes down.
 For details about all of the available flavors, see [OnMetal Cloud Server
      flavors](https://developer.rackspace.com/docs/cloud-servers/v2/general-api-info/flavors/#onmetal-cloud-server-flavors).

-11. Assign a public Secure Shell (SSH) key to the server by either selecting an existing key, or adding a new one.
+11. Assign a public Secure Shell (SSH) key to the server by either selecting an existing key or adding a new one.

-     **Note**: OnMetal servers *must* be created by using an SSH key pair.
+     **Note**: You *must* create OnMetal servers by using an SSH key pair.
 For information about generating public and private key pairs, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).